Çavuşin: History

 The village may have been called Kodessane in the early Christian era.

-In 2011 the American Duke Dillard moved to Çavuşin with his family and set up the Captivating Cappadocia website which has photos and information on the village.
+In 2011, an American named Duke Dillard moved to Çavuşin with his family and set up the Captivating Cappadocia website which has photos and information on the village.

 Attractions

 Çavuşin is home to two rock-cut churches that are worth seeking out.
 Confusingly, both are named after St John the Baptist.

 The first of the churches is right beside the main road and clearly visible because part of its facade has fallen down, exposing two huge frescoed angels to the open air.
 Inside the church there are brightly coloured frescoes of familiar Bible stories such as the Nativity.
 More original are the frescoed figures of soldiers in uniform that run along the lower part of the north wall.
 They depict the Forty Martyrs of Sebaste (modern Sivas) who were driven out naked onto a frozen lake to die during a persecution of Christians in the early 4th century.

 Particularly interesting are the frescoes of the Byzantine Emperor Nicephorus Phocas (a Cappadocian on his mother's side) and his wife Theophano.
 Since the emperor visited Cappadocia in the mid-10th century, the church has been dated unusually precisely to 963-969.
-The story of the emperor's sticky end and the part Theophano may have played in it is described in John Ash's book, A Byzantine Journey.
+The story of the emperor's sticky end as a result of an assassination plot and the part Theophano may have played in it is described in John Ash's book, A Byzantine Journey.

 The second church is harder to find in the old part of the village but is particularly impressive.
 It is a huge, soot-blackened early 6th-century basilica that is more interesting for its carved decorations than for its frescoes which are barely visible now.
 A cross-shaped hole in the floor of the apse may once have contained relics of St Hieron, an obscure saint strongly linked to Göreme.